jnozzi/cocoadev.com/markdown/AltiVecAndSixteenByteAlignment.md

 --LN

-for more discussion see General/AltivecOptimization in which this point is mentioned peripherally
+for more discussion see AltivecOptimization in which this point is mentioned peripherally

 ----

 I assume you are planning on using Altivec for multiplying *sequences* of complex numbers, because otherwise the latency of getting stuff into + out of the Altivec unit is going to totally negate any benefit over just using <code>x.elements.real*y.elements.real + x.elements.imag*y.elements.imag</code> - not to mention the horrors of maintenance you're invoking :)

-A quick suggestion that may prove useful when you move from this toy code to something that really uses the power of General/AltiVec: if you're not sure whether your input arrays are aligned or not, just do the start and end elements the non-General/AltiVec way and only start General/AltiVec up at the first 16-byte-aligned position.
+A quick suggestion that may prove useful when you move from this toy code to something that really uses the power of AltiVec: if you're not sure whether your input arrays are aligned or not, just do the start and end elements the non-AltiVec way and only start AltiVec up at the first 16-byte-aligned position.